In a technical B2B environment more than anywhere else, your prospects are pretty much guaranteed to be professionally trained skeptics.

 B2B technical branding vs. consumer branding

-Marketing and branding in the consumer world is usually about building desire to buy.
-As in, right now.
+Marketing and branding in the consumer world is all about building desire to buy now.

-B2B technical branding and marketing can also be thought of as building desire, but the mistake technical companies often make is in trying to build the desire to “buy now” like their B2C counterparts.
+B2B technical branding and marketing are also meant to build desire, but the mistake technical companies often make is in trying to build the desire to buy now (like their B2C counterparts), rather than the desire to learn more.

-As you are probably painfully aware, the selling process for technical B2B is rarely so simple.
-Especially in larger organizations where not only must you sell to the individual who may be interested in your product, you also have to convince management, the purchasing department, manufacturing, etc. There are often many gates and checkpoints through which you must pass before your product or service earns the approval of everyone involved.
+The selling process for technical B2B is rarely so simple.
+This is especially true in larger companies where you must persuade decision makers from across the organization — not just the individual who showed the initial interest in your product.
+There are often many gates and checkpoints through which you must pass before your product or service earns the approval of everyone involved.

-Thus your goal with technical marketing is not to convince someone to “buy now.”
-Such tactics will only show your prospects that you don’t understand their business or what it really takes to make a solution work for them.
+If you approach these companies with a buy now attitude, it will only show that you don’t understand their business or what it really takes to make a solution work for them.

 Instead, your goal when marketing and branding your technical company should be to facilitate steady, incremental movement through the buying process, all the way from initial prospecting through to closed sale, and even beyond.
-You are still building desire like your B2C counterparts, but you are doing so in a much more controlled and deliberate manner, with the goal of moving a prospect from one stage to another.
+You are still building desire like your B2C counterparts, but you are doing so in a much more controlled and deliberate manner, with the goal of moving a prospect from one stage of the sales funnel to the next.

 B2B business development